priyaasrini/ldcblog/docs/chapter1/Linearlogic.md

 - **Additives:** Allows for non-determinism.
 Using additives, one can represent a situation where a dollar would buy either an orange **or** an apple.

 - **Exponentials:** Allows for non-linearity in the logic.
 Using exponentials one can create  a storage of a resource which can be **duplicated** or **destroyed**, and from which the resource can be extracted any number of times.
-An infinte such storage of apples is written as $!$:apple:.
+An infinite such storage of apples is written as $!$:apple:.

 In the [next epsiode](/chapter1/connectives.md), I shall show what exactly these connectives are and how they relate to linearly distributive categories, the star of this series! :star: :tada: